rosszurowski/rosszurowski.com/src/content/log/2019-outlets-as-a-creative-tool/index.md

 While, in some senses, I suppose that's true, my view has shifted.
 There's an inversion of the thinking: "people have work to share, so they make a place to put it" more often than not, is actually "I have a place to put work, I'm going to make work to fill it."

-There's always something to write about.
-There's always a situation to design for.

 Outlets aren't just a destination.
 In many ways, they're also a starting place.

-Imagine a hobby you've been doing for many years.
-Now, imagine someone asked you to teach a class about it.
-All of a sudden you have a space to fill, a reason to reflect on your experiences, and a pedagogy to develop.

-People started a blog and after a few years, they find that it's their main gig.
-Their life has grown around the outlet they've made.

-Water needs to flow somewhere, otherwise it sits still and grows stagnant.

-A blog is an easy example.
-I'm always amazed at how much friends of mine know, but without a place to put it, it often stays locked up inside their head.
-A blog is like an open tap — all the ideas floating around in your head finally have a place to land on their own.
-Not tied into other projects, but in their own right.

-    * Draw the work out: Outlets aren't just a destination.
-In many ways, they're also a starting place.
-        * It draws the work out
-        * Instagram account example
-        * Defining the context or the user fills the space
-        * Morning pages

-A better image would be that of a plant, whose roots draw up water from the soil below.
-We are the soil, and our outlets are the plants.

-Want to make more of a certain kind of work?
-Make a dedicated space to publish it!
-People who have a place to publish photos will take more photos than those who don't.
-People who have a place to publish writing will write more.

-An open invitation or opportunity to make something.

 ### A Bowl